 Maintaining a system of organized, accurate and consistent documentation in the workplace is both necessary and beneficial.
-Making documentation a priority, especially when it comes to the company’s HR department, can help mitigate disputes, offer resources when they are needed and answer important questions about the company.
-In this article, we will discuss why documentation is important and ways you might consider improving your documentation process.
+Making documentation a priority, especially when it comes to the company’s human resources (HR) department, can help mitigate disputes, offer resources when they are needed and answer important questions about the company.
+In this article, we discuss why documentation is important and ways you might consider improving your documentation process.

 What is documentation?

-Documentation refers to a set of records that exist online, on paper or on hard drives.
-It is material that provides evidence or information to serve as a record.
+Documentation refers to a set of records that professionals or companies keep to provide evidence or information that can be used to inform decisions.
 In the workplace, documentation is retained records of employment and company actions and events as required by legal mandates and company policy.

-The best human resource practices involve maintaining both formal and informal records about employment events.
+The best HR practices involve maintaining both formal and informal records about employment events.
 This can include items such as:

 - Disciplinary actions